ono-midori/ono-midori.github.io/techs/zguide.md

 So we double-check to make sure that we understood this correctly:

-- “There will be some kind of super-duper network interconnect between clusters, right?”, we ask.
-The client says, “Yes, of course, we're not idiots.”
+- "There will be some kind of super-duper network interconnect between clusters, right?", we ask.
+The client says, "Yes, of course, we're not idiots."
-- “What kind of volumes are we talking about?”, we ask.
-The client replies, “Up to a thousand clients per cluster, each doing at most ten requests per second.
-Requests are small, and replies are also small, no more than 1K bytes each.”
+- "What kind of volumes are we talking about?", we ask.
+The client replies, "Up to a thousand clients per cluster, each doing at most ten requests per second.
+Requests are small, and replies are also small, no more than 1K bytes each."

 So we do a little calculation and see that this will work nicely over plain TCP.
 2,500 clients x 10/second x 1,000 bytes x 2 directions = 50MB/sec or 400Mb/sec, not a problem for a 1Gb network.